 236 Kahikatea Drive, Hamilton; 07 847 1206; open Mon-Fri 8.30am to 3 pm; Saturday 8.30am to 12 noon.
 Volare have a stall at the farmers’ markets and also sell at an increasing number of outlets in the Waikato and the Bay of Plenty.
 In Hamilton the Gouda Cheese Shops at Hillcrest and Rototuna stock Volare bread, freshly delivered every morning. www.volarebread.com

 Traditional Celtic-inspired baking with a modern twist: tattle scones, oatcakes, Eccles cakes and much more.
 Gluten-free options.
-At the farmers' markets and also at The Farm Shop in Gordonton and Whatawhata (see retailers listings). www.facebook.com/celticcuisinenewzealand
+At The Farm Shop in Gordonton and Whatawhata (see retailers listings) and sometimes at the farmers’ markets. www.facebook.com/celticcuisinenewzealand

 There are several small-scale cheesemakers in the region.